splunk/splunk-operator/docs/Examples.md

 EOF
 ```

-Note that the `clusterMasterRef` field points to the cluster master of the indexer cluster.
+Note that the `clusterMasterRef` field points to the Cluster Master (CM) for the indexer cluster.

-Having a separate CR for cluster master allows you to define a size or StorageClass for the PersistentVolumes of the cluster master
+Having a separate CR for cluster master allows you to define parameters differently than the indexers, such as storage capacity and the storage class used by persistent volumes.
-different from the indexers:

 ```yaml
 cat <<EOF | kubectl apply -f -